Key World Initiative Nutrition - Food systems

 • Advancing open science and education practices through the development of new equitable global partnerships

-• Promote the creation of an international network of scientists working on the topics covered.
+• Promote the establishment of an international network of scientists working on the topics addressed

 Program

-The Nutrition - Food Systems doctoral platform aims to bring together a cohort of doctoral students at least once a year for field schools and/or training courses on topics chosen by the International Steering Committee (ISC).
-It aims to foster interdisciplinarity and interculturality through the diversity of the PhD students it brings together.
+The Nutrition – Food Systems doctoral platform aims to bring together a cohort of doctoral students at least once a year for field schools and/or training courses on topics chosen by the International Steering Committee (ISC).
+It aims to promote interdisciplinarity and interculturality through the diversity of the doctoral students it brings together.

-Each cohort is made up of 2 PhD students from each partner institution.
-These young researchers, from a variety of research fields and disciplines, are expected to take at least 2 Platform courses.
+Each cohort consists of two doctoral students per partner institution.
+These young researchers, who come from a variety of research fields and disciplines, are expected to complete at least two training courses offered by the Platform.

-PhD students work in groups and exchange ideas to strengthen their ties and form an international network of future leaders in the science of sustainable development in the fields of nutrition and food systems.
+Doctoral students work in groups and exchange ideas in order to strengthen their ties and form an international network of future leaders in sustainable development science in the fields of nutrition and food systems.

 • Opportunities for doctoral students to publish documents and create communication materials